joshuarli/pylibgen/README.rst

 Python interface to Library Genesis.

-Currently supports the :code:`libgen.io` mirror.
+Currently only supports the :code:`libgen.io` mirror.
 Will need to write custom parsers for other mirrors in the future.

 Installation